NixOS/nixpkgs/doc/build-helpers/trivial-build-helpers.chapter.md

 ### `writeScript` {#trivial-builder-writeScript}

-Writes a script within the store.
+Write an executable script file to the Nix store.

-`writeScript` takes two arguments: `name` and `text`, each of which should be a string.
+`writeScript` takes the following arguments:

-`name`
+`name` (String)

-: the name used in the Nix store path.
+: The name used in the Nix store path.

-`text`
+`text` (String)

-: the contents of the file.
+: The contents of the file.

 The created file is marked as executable.

-The store path will include the the name, and it will be a file.
+The store path will include the name, and it will be a file.

-Here is an example.

 ::: {.example #ex-writeScript}
 # Usage of `writeScript`

-Writes `Contents of File` to `/nix/store/<store path>` and makes the store path executable.
+Write the string `Contents of File` to `/nix/store/<store path>` and make the file executable.

 ```nix
 writeScript "my-file"